MULTIPLAYER-LABORATORY/piwik-sdk-wincpp/doc/Reference.md

 	``bool Flush ()``

-	Allows to send all pending requests synchronously to the server.
-This is called implicitly when terminating the Piwik instance.
+	Allows to send all pending requests to the server.
+This is called implicitly when closing the Piwik instance.